 The cervical spine comprises of the first 7 vertebrae.
 It supports the weight of the head and allows its smooth movement.
 Neck pain refers to pain or discomfort resulting from abnormalities or injuries to any of the structures in the neck including the muscles, ligaments, nerves, bones and vertebral joints.
 Neck pain is one of the most common health problems experienced by individuals, at some point of their lives.
 It can either be a dull constant pain or a sudden sharp pain and is usually aggravated by movement.

-- Muscle strains.
-Overuse of the neck muscles, such as hunching over a computer or phone, often triggers muscle strains.
+- Muscle strain : Overuse of the neck muscles, such as hunching over a computer or phone, often triggers muscle strains.
 Even minor things, like reading in bed, can strain neck muscles.

-- Injuries.
-Rear-end motor vehicle accidents often result in whiplash, which strains the soft tissues of the neck and causes pain.
+- Injuries Rear-end motor vehicle accidents often result in whiplash injuries which strainthe soft tissues of the neck and can cause pain.

 - Muscle tightness and spasms

-- Is accompanied by headache, numbness, or weakness
+- If the pain is accompanied by new onset headache, numbness, or weakness.